 Hiring a company is more expensive, but also offers a ton of benefits.
 At the end of the day, the difference in price comes down to peace of mind.

-While it’s not always easy to make up your mind about whether or not you should invest in outsourcing your cleaning needs, I hope this article has helped you make up your mind.
+While it’s not always easy to make up your mind about whether or not you should invest in outsourcing your cleaning needs, I hope this article has made the decision easier.

 Hiring a self-employed cleaner is usually cheaper, but it does come with some downsides.
 Hiring a cleaning company is more expensive, but there are benefits attached to the higher price tag.